 During this time the parents often withhold food in an attempt to encourage the gulls to fly up to them, this is normal.

 Providing fresh water is useful, but be careful providing food as this can cause other adults to fly down and attack the youngster.

 Fledglings of all species are at risk of being taken by predators.
 They are part of the food chain so rescue centre don't normally take in fledglings just because their are predators around.
 Facilities sadly do not exist to take in the millions of fledglings which would need taking into care if they were to do this.
 Although it is not nice to witness one wild animal or bird taking another, it is natural, and should not be interfered with.
 Predators cannot be expected to be vegetarian.
 In the same way gulls should not be stopped from catching fish or Tawny Owls from taking mice.

 The final stage is when the fledglings are flying and getting used to their wings.
 This results in a variety of calls for dog attacked gulls, road casualties and window strikes, found with a whole variety of injuries.

 Is the young gull being fed?

 Adult gulls do not feed their young as often as garden birds would feed their young.
-A blue tit may feed as often as every 20 minutes or more often.
-Seagulls feed 3-5 times a day - mainly in the early morning, late afternoon and evening depending on the temperature as adult gulls do not like flying during really hot weather.
+A blue tit may feed as often as every 5 minutes or more.
+Gulls feed 3-6 times a day - mainly in the early morning, late afternoon and evening depending on the temperature as adult gulls do not like flying during really hot weather.
 Frequently people believe that chicks and youngsters are not being fed, as they have not seen the parents come down to a young bird all day.
-However, very few people will actually sit and watch continuously from 4am through till 10pm to determine whether the parents are bring down food.
+However, very few people will actually sit and watch continuously from 4am through till 10pm to determine whether the parents are bringing down food.
 If the parents are on the roof above and a youngster is on a lower roof, they will normally be coming down to feed still.
 Gull parents do not abandon their young very easily.